openflighthpc/flight-control-api/docs/action_scripts.md

 # Script: model_details

 This script retrieves the details of given instance models.
+The valid string value for the `perspective` of the `eco_data` are "energy consumption" and "carbon emission".

 ## Environment Variables